 Maturing in September and October.

-Scaly or with small plates, red brown to gray.
+Scaly or with small plates, red-brown to gray.

-A small tree with an irregular rounded crown.
+A small tree with an irregularly rounded crown.

 Conservation; Photos and text by: John Seiler, Edward Jensen,